-As noted under the Grant Agreement section, FDOT reimburses Space Florida for eligible project costs (Figure 8 explains this process).
+As noted under the JPA section, FDOT reimburses Space Florida for eligible project costs (Figure 8 explains this process).
 This ensures that Spaceport Improvement Program funds are properly used.
-Under this system, the aerospace partner incurs the cost, and submits an invoice.
-Space Florida then submits a request to FDOT for advanced reimbursement of expenditures.
-Space Florida reimburses the aerospace partner after payment is received.
+Under this system, the aerospace partner incurs the cost, submits an invoice, and is then reimbursed by Space Florida.
+Space Florida then submits a request to FDOT for reimbursement of the expenditures.
+It is in the aerospace partner's interest that Space Florida and FDOT's invoice and reimbursement process functions smoothly and in a timely manner.
+For large Capital projects, Space Florida may request reimbursement from FDOT before it reimburses the aerospace partner after payment is received from the Department of Financial Services.